 What Are the Costs of Title Insurance:

 The cost of title insurance varies depending on several factors, including the location of the property, the value of the home, and the loan amount.
 For owner’s title insurance, the cost is typically based on the purchase price of the property.
-On average, the owner’s insurance policy costs between $1,000 and $3,500, depending on the home value.
+On average, the typical owner’s insurance policy cost in the DMV area is between $1,000 and $3,000, depending on the purchase price.

 Key Takeaway: